Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-get-started-azure-cli.md

 ---
-title: Início rápido-criar um registro privado do Docker no Azure-CLI do Azure
+title: Início rápido-criar registro-CLI do Azure-registro de contêiner do Azure
 description: Aprenda rapidamente a criar um registo do contentor do Docker com a CLI do Azure.
 services: container-registry
 author: dlepow